cytoflow/cytoflow/docs/user_manual/guides/facets.rst

 (No, you can't change the colors, at least not in the point-and-click interface -- they're the from default
 `Seaborn qualitative palette <https://seaborn.pydata.org/tutorial/color_palettes.html#qualitative-color-palettes>`_.
-If you'd like to be able to change the colors, submit a bug request or (even better) a patch!)
+If you'd like to be able to change the colors, submit a feature request or (even better) a patch!)

 Finally, if you have multiple variables, you can set multiple facets at once to compare across them all.
 For example, I've added a ``Threshold`` gate called